fresheneesz/bip-trinary-version-signaling/bip-trinary-version-bits.md

 - Only 15 slots simultaneous upgrades are possible, vs 29 simultaneous upgrades.
 - In the most restrictive case, lock-in happens at 90% as opposed to BIP9's 95%, and lock-in can happen at substantially lower support signaling than that if there is little opposition.
 - Has `minimum_started_blocks`, `lockedin_blocks`, and `should_signal_blocks` settings to allow reasonable time between state changes.
-- Has a SHOULD_SIGNAL state to give a monetary warning to stragglers to upgrade their node before the deployment becomes ACTIVE.
+- Has a SHOULD_SIGNAL state to give a financial warning to stragglers to upgrade their node before the deployment becomes ACTIVE.

 ## Contrasted with BIP 8